one-pace/one-pace-wiki/timing-guide.md

 - Smoker is a vice admiral

 ### 1.1.7.
 Abilities
+Note we currently do not translate attack names if they are in a language other than Japanese.
+E.G. We keep Sanji's and Robin's moves as they are.
+We also do not translate a move name if it ruins a reference.
+E.G. Zoro's "Two-Sword Style Rashomon" attack is a reference to a gate of the same name in Kyoto and a famous movie of the same name.
+To literally translate it would ruin the reference.

 - Boundman/Tankman/Snakeman
 - Gear Second / Third / Fourth
 - Haki (do not translate it to "will power")